uwcmg/CMG_seqr/README.md

 post an issue or email if anyone can get this working for vol6 access!

+## ACCESS REMOTELY - TIGERVNC:
-## TIGERVNC: To access seqr remotely from a shell AND VOL6 access (can use data in situ)
+### To access seqr remotely from a shell AND HAVE VOL6 access (can use data in situ; slower web interface)

-This will allow CMG analysts to access to vol6
+Again - This will allow CMG analysts to access to vol6

 1) ssh -Y nexus ...
 2) ssh -Y krakatoa ...